mika880911/dnmp/README.md

     - `sites.*.auto_host`: whether to add host mapping

+    - `ports.*.enabled`: whether to use current port mapping

     - `ports.*.local`: which port should be forwarded to the container

     - `ports.*.container`: target of local port forwarding